zachmccabe/zachmccabe.github.io/_briars/briars.md

 To add some protection from sweat, dust and rain, I use either a 4x7" Loksak bag or a tiny, #1010 Pelican case.

 One useful thing about working with phones and compact cameras is that you don't need to look through a viewfinder.
 You get to keep your peripheral vision.
-I've really come to prefer working this way.
-And I especially appreciate it when the weather is changing fast, or when I'm working near things that can bite, kick or sting.
+I've come to prefer working this way, actually.
+And I especially appreciate it when the weather is changing fast, or when I'm working around animals.
 The trade off is that during bright midday sun I can't really see the interface on the screen.
-Keeps me in the scene, I guess.

 ### Light